Karachi Weather Update today

-Pakistan Meteorological Department (PMD) said hot and very humid weather is expected to prevail in the districts of central and upper Sindh including in provincial capital Karachi.
+Pakistan Meteorological Department predicted hot and very humid weather in most districts of central and upper Sindh including in the provincial capital Karachi.

-As most of the country's southeastern region face sultry weather, coastal areas and some other parts of the region will get light drizzle in next 24 hours.
+As the country's financial capital faces humid weather, coastal areas and some other parts of the region can get rain but chances are very little to low, in next 24 hours.

-The minimum temperature was recorded at 30 degrees Celsius, while the maximum temperature may reach 32 degrees Celsius.
-The wind blowing from the southwest is expected to have a speed of 23 km/h.
+The minimum temperature was recorded at 31 degrees Celsius, while the maximum temperature may reach 33 degrees Celsius.
+The wind blowing from the southwest is expected to have a speed of 34km/h.

-Karachi’s air quality improved from last couple of days.
-According to AccuWeather, the air of country’s financial hub was recorded at 46.
+Karachi’s air quality was recorded 59 for the day.
+According to AccuWeather, the air in metropolis is unhealthy for sensitive groups.

-The air quality is generally acceptable for most individuals.
-However, sensitive groups may experience minor to moderate symptoms from long-term exposure.
+It is recommended to reduce time spent outside if they are feeling symptoms such as difficulty breathing or throat irritation.

 Weak moist currents from Bay of Bengal are penetrating in central and upper parts of the country.